-In addition, it should be noted that 2017 is the only year for which a capital budget will be set at this time.
-The remaining years of the proposed 2017-2021 Capital Improvement Program are important from the perspective of long-range financial planning and they are required under the provisions of Minnesota Statutes 373.40, the law governing the County's general bonding authority.
+It should be noted that 2018 is the only year for which a capital budget will be set at this time.
+The remaining years of the proposed 2018-2022 Capital Improvement Program are important from the perspective of long-range financial planning and they are required under the provisions of Minnesota Statutes 373.40, the law governing the County's general bonding authority.
 Nevertheless, the projects scheduled beyond the upcoming year can be adjusted annually as additional revenues become available or programmatic requirements change.